- Also Known As:

 - Chemotherapy or radiation therapy, which may affect the bone marrow’s ability to produce platelets

-- Exposure to toxic chemicals, such as pesticides, arsenic, or benzene
+- Bone marrow damage caused by exposure to toxic chemicals, such as certain pesticides or benzene

-If the platelet count falls below 20,000 per microliter, spontaneous bleeding may occur and is considered a life-threatening risk.
-A person with a very low count may be given platelets through a transfusion.
-See Blood and Blood Components in the Blood Banking article for more details.
+When a platelet count is below 50,000, bleeding is more serious if you’re cut or bruised.
+If the platelet count falls below 10,000 to 20,000 per microliter, spontaneous bleeding may occur and is considered a life-threatening risk.
+If you have a very low platelet count, you may be given platelets through a transfusion.
+(See Blood and Blood Components in the Transfusion Medicine article for more details.)

-- Cancer, most commonly lung, gastrointestinal, ovarian, breast or lymphoma
+- Cancer, most commonly lung cancer, gastrointestinal cancer, ovarian cancer, breast cancer, or lymphoma

 - Inflammatory conditions such as inflammatory bowel disease (IBD) or rheumatoid arthritis